Check Out These Tips and Shortcuts to Insert and Format SmartArt in PowerPoint

 Below is the SmartArt Gallery in PowerPoint:

-2. Select a SmartArt object
+2. Selecting a SmartArt object with a keyboard

 Keep pressing Escape until no object is selected and then keep pressing Tab until the desired SmartArt object is selected.